 If you have access to a South Asian or Middle Eastern Butcher near you, you can buy a pre-skinned chicken.
 If you need to skin one, it's simpler than you think and the video below will help you!

 Injecting The Chicken

 The idea for injecting the chicken came to me over Thanksgiving.
-So many people inject their Turkeys to make them juicier and more flavorful, why not try it on a chicken?
-It worked great and is so easy to do that it's going to be my go to method from now on!
+So many people inject their Turkeys to make them juicier and more flavorful, so why not try it on a chicken?
+It worked great and is so easy to do that it's going to be my go-to method from now on!

 Marinating The Chicken

 The third and final step is to season the chicken on the outside.
-This makes sure it's fully seasoned all the way through and that you'll have a well seasoned spicy chicken roast on the table.
+This makes sure it's fully seasoned all the way through and that you'll have a well-seasoned spicy chicken roast on the table.
 The first thing I like to do is to massage the salt well into the surface.
 This is perhaps the most important seasoning of all!
-Next I use a ginger, garlic and serrano pepper paste.
-A little crushed pepper and paprika adds a smoky flavor and some nice red color to the skin.
+Next, I use ginger, garlic, and serrano pepper paste.
+A little crushed pepper and paprika add a smoky flavor and some nice red color to the skin.
 This looks beautiful once the chicken cooks and browns.